DWI Lawyer in Winchester, MO

 • Up to a $500 fine

-• A 90-day drivers’ license suspension, the last 60 of which can be converted to a restricted driving privilege (RDP) permit
+• A 90-day drivers’ license suspension, the last 60 of which can be reduced to a restricted driving privilege (RDP) permit

-• Required participation in a drug/alcohol treatment program known as SATOP
+• Required participation in a drug/alcohol treatment program called Substance Awareness Traffic Offender Program (SATOP)

-• Required purchase of a high-risk auto insurance plan, also known as an SR-22
+• Required purchase of a high-risk auto insurance plan, referred to as a Certificate of Financial Responsibility or an SR-22

 What Happens If This Isn’t My First DWI?